 Doing a bit of island-hopping in Croatia was on our plans, but we struggled to car-friendly ferry routes that wouldn’t require to come back to the mainland every time we wanted to switch between islands.
 Ain’t nobody got time for that!

-Eventually, Brac won for a series of compelling reasons:
+We narrowed down our itinerary to 1 island only and we Brac won for a series of compelling reasons:

 - Zlatni Rat beach – Croatia’s most popular postcard.
 Actually, Brac seemed to have the nicest beaches of the three.